aridjayarecipes/cutesrecipes.web.app/content/post/2182-how-to-make-speedy-pumpkin-soup.md

 Pumpkin soup is one of the most favored of recent trending meals on earth.
 It is easy, it's quick, it tastes yummy.
 It is enjoyed by millions every day.
 They're fine and they look wonderful.
 Pumpkin soup is something that I have loved my whole life.

 This is a classic, easy pumpkin soup made with fresh pumpkin that is very fast to make.
 Thick, creamy and full of flavour, this is THE pumpkin soup recipe you will make now and forever!
-Pumpkin soup is a usually 'bound' (thick) soup made from a purée of pumpkin.
+Pumpkin soup is a usually &#39;bound&#39; (thick) soup made from a purée of pumpkin.
 It is made by combining the meat of a blended pumpkin with broth or stock.

 To begin with this recipe, we must first prepare a few components.
 You can cook pumpkin soup using 6 ingredients and 3 steps.
 Here is how you cook that.